carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 ggplot(mapq, aes(x = MAPQ)) + geom_histogram(binwidth = 1, boundary = 0) + geom_vline(xintercept = p80, linetype = "dashed") +
   geom_vline(xintercept = p90, linetype = "dashed") + x = "MAPQ", y = "Count") + theme_minimal()
 ```
 In the first part we go over each BAM file (you could opt to do it for each bam file separately), extract the 5th column (MAPQ values) and append it into a single mapq.txt file.
-In the second part we plot a histogram and plot the 80th and 90th percentile for example.
+In the second part we plot a histogram and plot the 80th and 90th percentile (for example).